ParallelMaths/parallel/pages/9-14-teapot-time.md

 ![](/resources/9-14-teapot-time/4-find-letter-alphabet.png){image align="center"}

 ^^^ hint id=3
-If you unfold the folder bit of paper, perhaps there is another bit of paper hidden underneath?
+If you unfold the folded bit of paper, perhaps there is another bit of paper hidden underneath?
 ^^^

 <input type="text" solution="F"/>

 ---

 The obvious approach is to unfold the paper and then we have an L-shape, but rotated, so that it is almost upside-down.
 But we have been told that the answer is NOT L. However, it is possible that there is a piece of paper under the folded arm of paper, so when the arm is unfolded we would see another arm, revealing something that looks like a flipped F-shape.
-Of course, because it is just a bit of paper, we turn it over and make a real F.
+Of course, because it is just a bit of paper, we can turn it over and make a real F.

 You can find out more about Scott Kim’s thoughts on this puzzle and more generally by [reading this article by him](http://cs.wellesley.edu/~cs215/Lectures/L17-IntroGamesJigsawPuzzle/ScottKim-What_is_a_Puzzle.pdf){target="_blank"}, or you can [visit his website](http://www.scottkim.com/){target="_blank"}.
 :::